On the Right Track

 Overall, Iowans believed that the experience of living in Iowa is superior to most other states.
 While the majority also believe they can achieve long-term career and life goals in Iowa, it is by a smaller margin.
 Iowa continues to have a low unemployment rate and numerous job opportunities, and has been consistently ranked nationally as one of the best places to live.
 To attract a new workforce, Iowa needs to better market our strengths.

-More than half of Iowans polled believe that taxes on individuals are too high, especially among low income earners.
-The majority of respondents also believed that taxes on businesses are too high.
+Over half of Iowans polled believe that property taxes on individuals are too high, especially among rural Iowans.
 Consistent with these findings, lowering taxes was one of the top three overall priorities from respondents.

-Iowans are dissatisfied with Iowa’s entertainment and career opportunities, with 35% of respondents believing that Iowa has inferior career opportunities compared to other states.
+Iowans are dissatisfied with Iowa’s entertainment and career opportunities, with 39% of respondents believing that Iowa has inferior career opportunities compared to other states, an increase since 2022.